lightstreams-network/docs/content/guides/deploy-smart-contracts/_index.md

 ## Compilation

-In order to deploy and then interact with the written smart contract we need to compile it to be deployed into our EVM (Ethereum Virtual Machine).
+In order to deploy and then interact with the written smart contract, we need to compile it to be deployed into our EVM (Ethereum Virtual Machine).

-As a result of the compilation we are obtaining two elements:
+As a result of the compilation, you should get two things:
 - **ABI**: Application Binary Interface, is the standard way to interact with contracts in the Ethereum ecosystem, both from outside the blockchain and for contract-to-contract interaction.
 - **Bytecode**: Assembly representation of the contract in hexadecimal format.

 How do we compile our smart contract?
-There are several alternatives as you will see next.
+There are several alternatives that we will show you next.

 ### Option 1: Solidity Compiler

 Solidity project provides a binary compiler, _solc_, to compile solidity code.
-You can find clear instructions about how to install it on every popular OS within their [documentation](https://solidity.readthedocs.io/en/latest/installing-solidity.html).
+You can find instructions about how to install it on every popular OS in their [documentation](https://solidity.readthedocs.io/en/latest/installing-solidity.html).

 Once you completed the installation steps you should be capable to run the following command on a terminal to obtain the compiler version installed.